canonical/pebble/README.md

 ## API and clients

-The Pebble daemon exposes an API (HTTP over a Unix socket) to allow remote clients to interact with the daemon.
+The Pebble daemon exposes an API (HTTP over a unix socket) to allow remote clients to interact with the daemon.
 It can start and stop services, add configuration layers the plan, and so on.

 There is currently no official documentation for the API at the HTTP level (apart from the [code itself](https://github.com/canonical/pebble/blob/master/internal/daemon/api.go)!); most users will interact with it via the Pebble command line interface or by using the Go or Python clients.